kenhkan/angular-curve/README.md

 * `name`: The application name that will be registered with Angular.
 Use this other than hard-coding your application name as that saves you from having to go into the loader and hard-code the name there.
+When changing the name in `index.html`, you must also change it in `app/assets/_dev/test_setup.js` so that Karma has the same configuration as in normal environment.
 * `base`: This is the base URL to load the rest of the assets.
 Default to the current domain
 * `element`: This is the root element that the loader will bootstrap on.